 Starts on July 2nd.
 Ends on August 17, 2019.

-Leave and respond to comments, feedback or insights on the platform.
+The community could leave and respond to comments, feedback or insights on the platform.

 We encourage shortlisted ideas to: